josephvoss/website-source/content/post/Git-fsck/index.md

   Just a blog post showing off a helpful git feature
 ---

-tl;dr I did `git reset HEAD --hard` without thinking, but was able to recover my lost work using a helpful git feature that I wanted to highlight.
+tl;dr I did `git reset HEAD` without thinking, but was able to recover my lost work using a helpful git feature that I wanted to highlight.
 Learn from my mistakes and how to undo them.